Brett Whiteley 1932-1992

-The years in New York were also the time that Whiteley began experimenting with alcohol, marijuana, and other drugs.
-He wanted to produce works that reflected ideas that he believed came more readily from his subconscious when he was under the influence of substances.
-On occasions, he took too much and was even hospitalized twice for alcohol poisoning.
+The years in New York were also the time that Whiteley began experimenting with alcohol, marijuana and other drugs.
+He wanted to produce works that reflected ideas that he believed came more readily from his subconscious when he was under the influence of the substances.
+On occasions he took too much and was even hospitalized twice for alcohol poisoning.

 In his later years, Whiteley became very dependent on drugs and alcohol including heroin, despite several efforts to give them up.
 He continued to paint scenes of Sydney Harbour and areas close to Sydney, but in 1992, he was found dead from an accidental methadone overdose in a hotel north of Wollongong.

 Whiteley was extremely prolific over his relatively short lifetime, producing a multitude of landscapes, portraiture, still-lifes, and interior scenes.